The ultimate pop diva Christmas playlist

 I’mma let you finish, Michael Bublé, but when it comes to iconic modern Christmas jams, nobody can top our favorite pop princesses.

-Let’s start with the originals…
+Let’s start with some originals…

 “All I Want for Christmas is You,” Mariah Carey